WHO'S

 You're going to show him what it means to be a dog again.
 Your dog's

-respect her.
-As a puppy, he was given a secure place in his litter's pack
+to respect her.
+As a puppy, he was given a secure place in his litter's

-and because of that security, he was free to concentrate on growing,
+pack and because of that security, he was free to concentrate on

-learning, playing, loving and just being a dog.
-Your dog doesn't really
+growing, learning, playing, loving and just being a dog.
+Your dog

-want the responsibility of being alpha, having to make the decisions and
+doesn't really want the responsibility of being alpha, having to make

 language.